Chinese destroyer Lhasa: Construction and career

 Lhasa was the second ship of the class to be laid down and was launched on 28 April 2018 at the Jiangnan Shipyard in Shanghai.
 On 27 January 2021, she was spotted at Hainan Island with hull number 102.
 The ship was commissioned on 7 March 2021 and assigned to the North Sea Fleet.
-The Tibetan newspaper Lhasa Daily reported that the Vice Mayor of Lhasa traveled to the Qingdao military base to visit the officers and sailors of Lhasa.
+The Tibetan newspaper Lhasa Daily reported that Vice Mayor of Lhasa Zheng Weiguo traveled to the Qingdao military base to visit the officers and sailors of Lhasa.

 In January 2022, Chinese state media reported Lhasa as being "combat-ready".
 In July 2022 Lhasa took part in her first far-sea exercises, in which she circumnavigated Japan.